-The American Gem Society Laboratory (AGSL) uses a 0-10 grading scale with 0 being the best (ideal).
-This scale applies to color and clarity grades as well as cutting factors.
+American Gem Society Laboratories (AGSL) uses a 0-10 grading scale with 0 being the best (Ideal).
+One can think of the top grade as having “zero deductions”.
+This scale applies to color and clarity grading as well as AGS cut grading

-Traditionally AGS Triple Zero diamonds were diamonds receiving grades of zero in cut, zero in color, and zero in clarity on a Diamond Quality Document.
+.
+Traditionally, diamonds referred to as AGS Triple Zero were diamonds receiving grades of zero in color (D), zero in clarity (Flawless), and zero in cut (Ideal) on an AGS Diamond Quality Document.